micro-community/development/design/platform/scaling.md

 The design may evolve and this document may change but it serves as the place to look when thinking about scaling up.

 TODO: We need to make each section uniform with TLDR bullets e.g Can be scaled horizontally (green tick).
+Potentially one high level table overview is better.

 ## Design